 Balance of Trade in Qatar averaged 21714.75 QAR Million from 2004 until 2021, reaching an all time high of 98671 QAR Million in August of 2012 and a record low of 4346 QAR Million in April of 2020.
 This page provides - Qatar Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Qatar Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Balance of Trade in Qatar is expected to be 0.00 QAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Qatar to stand at 15820.00 in 12 months time.
-In the long-term, the Qatar Balance of Trade is projected to trend around 16450.00 QAR Million in 2020, according to our econometric models.
+Balance of Trade in Qatar is expected to be 11700.00 QAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Qatar Balance of Trade is projected to trend around 12800.00 QAR Million in 2022 and 12250.00 QAR Million in 2023, according to our econometric models.